-Let’s clear up any misconceptions right now that all almond “flour” is created equal.
-I get the above question a lot, and the answer is a resounding NO!
-Sure, they are both made from ground almonds, but anything that calls itself almond flour *should* be so finely ground, you can make beautiful fine-textured cakes that rival their wheat-based counterparts.
-And it *should* be blanched almond flour, so that you get no little dark bits of skin.
-There are several really good brands of finely ground almond flour and my favourite is Bob’s Red Mill Super Fine.
-I am sure there are a few others out there, but the rest definitely fall into the category of almond meal, a more coarsely ground substance.
+Let’s clear up any misconceptions right now that all almond flour is created equal.
+I get this question a lot, and the answer is a resounding NO!
+Sure, they are both made from ground almonds, but anything that calls itself almond “flour” should be finely enough ground that you can make fine-textured cakes and bread that rival their wheat-based counterparts.

-Both have their uses, for certain.
 Almond meal is much more coarsely ground and if you place the two side by side, you can really see the difference.
 It’s still often good enough for baked goods where texture doesn’t matter quite as much, like low carb muffins or crackers.
 It can be both blanched (skins removed) and un-blanched (skins left on).
 And since it’s often less expensive, it may be preferable to almond flour at times.
-It can be both blanched and un-blanched.
-And you don’t even have to buy almond meal, you can make it yourself if you have a good food processor.
+You don’t even have to buy almond meal, you can make it yourself if you have a good food processor.

 So, if you’ve ever made an almond flour recipe and had issues with the final product holding together, leaching out the oils or butter, or not rising properly and holding its shape, a likely culprit is that you are using the coarser almond meal, instead of almond flour.
 The larger particles mean less cohesiveness for the finished product.
-For some things, it may not matter.
-But if it’s cakes and fine-textured items, it most certainly does.
+For some things, it may not matter but for cakes and fine-textured items, it most certainly does.
 I don’t even keep almond meal around anymore, I use almond flour for everything.

-So if you are a total beginner with almond flour, I’d actually suggest you stick to some tried and true recipes to get a feel for how it behaves and the overall proportions.
-That’s certainly how I started, 2 and 1/2 years ago.
+If you are a total beginner with almond flour, I’d actually suggest you stick to some tried and true recipes to get a feel for how it behaves and the overall proportions.
+That’s certainly how I started, 2 and ½ years ago.
 Once you have a good sense for almond flour recipes, you will find it easier to strike out on your own and adapt some family favourites.

 One important thing to note when adapting wheat flour recipes is that your almond flour batter will almost always be thicker.
 Don’t expect it to look exactly like a wheat-based batter and resist the urge to thin it out with liquids, or you will likely end up with a soggy mess.

-As a direct 1:1 substitution, no you can’t and we will tackle coconut flour more fully in another post.
 Coconut flour is an entirely different creature than any flour based on tree nuts.
 It’s fine, powdery, dense and soaks up liquids like nobody’s business.
 It also requires more eggs and sometimes more other “binders” like xanthan gum, to keep the final product together.
-And you want to use WAY less coconut flour for a recipe than you would almond flour, sometimes as little as 1/3 to 1/4.
+And you want to use WAY less coconut flour for a recipe than you would almond flour, sometimes as little as ⅓ to ¼.
 In essence, if you choose to make a recipe based on almond flour with coconut flour, you will need to restructure the whole thing.

 One good thing about working with coconut flour (and almond flour) is that they don’t contain gluten so over-mixing is usually not an issue.
 On occasion, I’ve been making a coconut flour recipe and suddenly thought it needs another egg or two.
 I’ve added it at the very end and had no problems with the end result.
 In this sense, at least, coconut and almond flours can be very forgiving.

 Many gluten-free recipes are done by weight, not volume, because gluten-free ingredients can differ significantly by brand.
 I am making an effort to do this more often now, especially when the recipe is on the tricky side and precise measurements matter.
 I would suggest investing in a small kitchen scale if you want to be more accurate.
 I will always give measurements by volume, however, since I want my recipes to be as accessible to as many people as possible.
-Weight measurements are more accurate overall, but it does me little good if my readers don’t own a kitchen scale!
+Weight measurements are more accurate overall, but it doesn’t do me any good if the reader doesn’t own a kitchen scale!